Get contextual feedback from your users

 - Just use thumbs up/down, don't use star ratings or emoji feedback; every user has a different understanding of what 4 stars mean and more options lead to lower response rates (or use a likert scale as people are used to that as well)

 - Run the feedback only for a limited time but with high visibility—show it only for a couple of hours or day, but make it very prominent.
 This way, you gather lots of feedback but don't annoy returning users

 - When analyzing: Create labels on-the-fly—don't overthink categorization by thinking about possible answers, start with a label such as "User likes navigation" and reuse if other feedbacks match exactly or add new labels such as "User dislikes color".
 You can still combine labels later, but you need to abstract text feedback into some categories first as this will help you to group them and find patterns

 - Make both raw data and analysis available to everyone in the organization

-- Proactively share the insights that you gather in every product and UX meeting, overshare massively to make teams actually use the insights.
+- Proactively share the insights that you gather in every product and UX meeting, in a very visual and high-level way, overshare massively to make teams actually use the insights.